 - a.
-Providers shall ensure that services can be safely and effectively delivered using telephonic, audio-only communication; - b.
-Providers shall consider a beneficiary's behavioral, physical and cognitive abilities to participate in services provided using telephonic, audio-only communication;

-- c.
-The beneficiary's safety must be carefully considered for the complexity of the services provided; - d.
-In situations where a caregiver or facilitator is necessary to assist with the delivery of services via telehealth, their ability to assist and their safety should also be considered; - e.
-Delivery of services using telephonic, audio-only communication must conform to professional standards of care including but not limited to ethical practice, scope of practice, and other relevant federal, state and institutional policies and requirements including Practice Act and Licensing Board rules; - f.
+Providers shall obtain prior authorization in advance of delivering services via telephone only; - b.
+Providers shall ensure that services can be safely and effectively delivered using telephonic, audio-only communication; - c.
+Providers shall consider a beneficiary's behavioral, physical and cognitive abilities to participate in services provided using telephonic, audio-only communication; - d.
+The beneficiary's safety shall be carefully considered for the complexity of the services provided; - e.
+In situations where a caregiver or facilitator is necessary to assist with the delivery of services via telehealth, their ability to assist and their safety is should also be considered; - f.
+Delivery of services using telephonic, audio-only communication must conform to professional standards of care consisting of including: ethical practice, scope of practice, and other relevant federal, state and institutional policies and requirements including Practice Act and Licensing Board rules; - g.
 Providers shall obtain and document verbal or written consent.
-In extenuating circumstances when consent is unable to be obtained, this should be documented; - g.
-Providers shall verify the beneficiary's identity using two points of identification before initiating a telephonic, audio-only encounter; and, - h.
+In extenuating circumstances when consent is unable to be obtained, this must shall be documented: - h.
+Providers shall verify the beneficiary's identity using two points of identification before initiating a telephonic, audio-only encounter; and, - i.
 Providers shall ensure that beneficiary privacy and confidentiality is protected.